Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Preliminaries

-\subparagraph{\problem} In a Combinatorial Multi-Armed Bandit for Continuous Resource Allocation (\problem), a central planner has access to a metric space~$\pointset$ of resources with metric~$d_\pointset$.
-They must split a divisible budget $\budget$ across $N$ different resources within~$\pointset$.
-An action consists of $N$~resources (i.e., $N$~points in $\pointset$) and an allocation $\efforti{i}$ of the budget~$\budget$ across each of the resources $i \in [N]$.
-The feasible space of allocations is $\effortset = [0, 1]$ for each resource and the feasible action space is:
+This model combines the metric and Lipschitz structure of \cref{sec:def_metric_bandit} with the combinatorial structure of \cref{sec:def_cmab}.
+We consider a central planner who has access to a metric space~$\pointset$ of resources with metric~$d_\pointset$.
+They are tasked with splitting a total amount of $\budget$ divisible budget across $N$~different resources within~$\pointset$.
+For example, in wildlife conservation, the space~$\pointset$ can be considered as the protected area of a park, and the allocation budget corresponds to divisible effort, or the proportion of rangers allocated to patrol in the chosen area.
+We denote the feasible space of budget allocations as~$\effortset$ and define the feasible action space as follows: